Humboldt County

 Promoting Agriculture Since 1913!

-Humboldt County Farm Bureau created this contest in 2022 to showcase the amazing dogs in Humboldt County that not only work for their kibble, but enrich our lives.
+This contest was created in 2022 to showcase the amazing dogs in Humboldt County that not only work for their kibble but also enrich our lives.

 The contest is based on submitted photos, videos, and stories depicting the farm dog’s role in working alongside Humboldt County farmers and ranchers.